Generalized hybrid momentum maps and reduction by symmetries of forced mechanical systems with inelastic collisions: Extension to the reduction for time-dependent forced mechanical systems with symmetries

-This set $S_L^t$ describes the situation in which the particle hits the moving boundary while heading ``outwards'' the billiard.
-For simplicity in the definition of the switching surface, we assume that $f(t)$ is increasing: this guarantees the particle only hits the boundary when the boundary is also moving outwards.
-Under the assumption of an elastic collision, the impact map $(t,x,y,\dot x^{-},\dot y^{-})\mapsto (t,x,y,\dot x^{+},\dot y^{+})$ is given by:
+{The first of the equations defining $S_L^t$ means that $(x,y)$ is a point in a circle of radius $f(t)$, while the second means that the component of the velocity pointing ``outwards'' the billiard is positive.} For simplicity in the definition of the switching surface, we assume that $f(t)$ is increasing: this guarantees the particle only hits the boundary when the boundary is also moving outwards.
+Under the assumption of an elastic collision, the impact map $(t,x,y,\dot x^{-},\dot y^{-})\mapsto (t,x,y,\dot x^{+},\dot y^{+})$ is given by {(see \cite[Example 10.1]{ibort_geometric_1998})}

 By introducing polar coordinates $L$ and $F^L$ become respectively. $L$ is hyperregular and $L$ and $F^L$ are independent of $\theta$.
-The forced Euler-Lagrange equations (in polar coordinates) are
+The forced Euler--Lagrange equations (in polar coordinates) are

 The impact map $\Delta_L^t$, in polar coordinates, takes the form (observe that $2(x\dot x^{-}+y\dot y^{-})$ is nothing but $2 r \dot r^{-}$):

 Note that the particle bounces on the boundary after the collision, so the ``minus'' square root is considered in $\dot{r}^{+}$ .